-A motorcycle accident can often occur during the most beautiful days in spring and summer.
-These types of accidents are more likely to happen in the early morning and/or at dusk.
 It is important to note that most motorcycle accidents happen at controlled intersections.
-Often times, drivers turning left fail to see or notice the motorcycle as it proceeds through an intersection.
-In doing so, they often cut across the motorcyclist’s path.
+Often, drivers turning left fail to see or notice the motorcycle as it lawfully proceeds through an intersection.
+In doing so, they usually cut across the motorcyclist’s path.

-Another common accident scenario is when a car driver, who is going in the same direction as a motorcyclist, simply changes lanes without paying attention to the motorcyclist.
-In doing so, this causes the motor vehicle to collide with the motorcyclist or forces them off of the road, causing severe injury to the rider.
+Another common accident scenario is when a car driver, who is going in the same direction as a motorcyclist, changes lanes without paying attention to the motorcyclist.
+This causes the motor vehicle to collide with the motorcyclist or forces it off of the road, causing severe injury to the rider.

-Less experienced motorcyclists (those driving less than 3 years) are the most likely to get into accidents, with speed being a major contributing factor.
-Unfortunately, whether the accident is your fault or not, when you are involved in an accident, you could potentially suffer catastrophic injuries.
+Unfortunately, whether the accident is your fault or not, when you are involved in a crash, as a motorcyclist you could potentially suffer catastrophic injuries.